TromboneScott/Oscars/README.txt

 Verify columns are in same order as categories.csv Remove the header row so all you have is the survey data
-IMPORTANT: Use search and replace to remove any commas Save in CSV (DOS) format as players.csv
+IMPORTANT: Use search and replace to remove any commas Use search and replace to remove any special characters like á and é Save in CSV (DOS) format as players.csv

 You will be prompted on how to map survey answers to nominees for each category.